Akira Nagatsuma

-Akira Nagatsuma (長妻 昭, Nagatsuma Akira) is a Japanese politician of the Constitutional Democratic Party of Japan, a member of House of Representatives in the Diet (national legislature).
+Akira Nagatsuma (長妻 昭, Nagatsuma Akira) is a Japanese politician of the Constitutional Democratic Party of Japan (CDP), a member of House of Representatives in the Diet (national legislature).
 Nagatsuma is currently the deputy leader and the head of the Tokyo chapter of the CDP.
-He had served as the Minister of Health, Labour, and Welfare in the Hatoyama and Kan administration.
+He had served as the Minister of Health, Labour and Welfare in the Hatoyama and Kan administration.
 He came to prominence when he reported missing records of public pension plans.
 A native of Nerima, Tokyo and graduate of Keio University, he was elected for the first time in 2000 after unsuccessful runs in 1995 and 1996.

 Political career

 DPJ years

 Nagatsuma gained nationwide prominence after exposing scandals involving Japan's bureaucracy, including widespread mishandling of the national pension records and the misuse of public funds for kickbacks.
 He earned the nickname Mr Pension for his investigations into these scandals.

-His experience and expertise on pensions led him to be appointed to the Health, Labour, and Welfare Ministry during the administrations of Prime Ministers Yukio Hatoyama and Naoto Kan.
+His experience and expertise on pensions led him to be appointed to the Minister of Health, Labour and Welfare during the administrations of Prime Ministers Yukio Hatoyama and Naoto Kan.
 After Prime Minister Kan's first cabinet reshuffle, he moved to the DPJ party leadership and became the first vice secretary-general of the party.
 He continued to be active in the Diet after leaving his cabinet post and became the chairman of the Welfare and Labour Committee in the House of Representatives in 2012.

 In December the same year, a general election was held and the LDP returned into power.
 Amidst large swings against the DPJ, Nagatsuma managed to hold his seat.
 Nagatsuma and Akihisa Nagashima were the only DPJ representatives in Tokyo to win single-seat constituencies in the election.
 Nagashima was defeated in his district in 2014, leaving Nagatsuma as the only DPJ member with a constituency seat in Tokyo.

 Nagatsuma continued to rise through the ranks of the party after the 2012 defeat.
 He became DPJ's deputy secretary-general in May 2013.
 After then-party leader Banri Kaieda was defeated in the 2014 election, Nagatsuma entered the race to succeed him, but lost to Katsuya Okada.
 Okada then appointed Nagatsuma to be the party's deputy leader, a position he held even after the merger with Japan Innovation Party.

 After the election of Seiji Maehara as a president of the post-merger Democratic Party (DP) in September 2017, Nagatsuma was appointed as the party's election campaign committee and its Tokyo chapter chairman.